-If you scroll towards the posterior end of the brain (coronal slice 83), you will find your label (colored neon green).
+If you scroll towards the posterior end of the brain (coronal slice 80), you will find your label.
 Typically you would load the surfaces as well, but for this tutorial, it is easier to find the label without them.

+1.3.8.
 Correction for Multiple-Comparisons